Policy for the Protection of Vulnerable People

 Principles of intervention

-Reasonable, informed and calculated risk taking play an important part in contributing to the quality of life of both young and old; this is a matter of choice, demonstrating an individual’s right of self determination and autonomy.
-However, where the health, safety and well being of vulnerable people are seriously threatened as a result of self-neglect or abuse by others, there is a commitment to make every effort to identify, prevent or minimise such risks.
+35. Reasonable, informed and calculated risk-taking play an important part in contributing to the quality of life of both young and old; this is a matter of choice, demonstrating an individual’s right of self determination and autonomy.
+However, where the health, safety and well being of Vulnerable People are seriously threatened as a result of self-neglect or abuse by others, there is a commitment to make every effort to identify, prevent or minimise such risks.
 In exercising these responsibilities we must be aware of, and sensitive to, an individuals ethnic origin, culture, religious beliefs, gender and sexual orientation.

-Where direct intervention in a person’s life is required because of the level of risk to which he or she is exposed, or because of the limitations on his or her capacity to make informed decisions, the intervention should be at the level necessary to ensure appropriate and sensible protection is provided.
+37. Where direct intervention in a person’s life is required because of the level of risk to which they are exposed, or because of the limitations on an individual’s capacity to make informed decisions, the intervention should be at the level necessary to ensure appropriate and sensible protection is provided.
 In these circumstances the involvement of an advocate should also be considered to help protect the interests of the person concerned.

-Where abuse has been identified it may be necessary to take immediate action to prevent or stop it.
-This might include ensuring that the alleged abuser no longer has access to the vulnerable person concerned.
-Where it appears that an offence has been committed against a vulnerable person who is unable to make informed decisions and that person remains in danger of physical harm, the Officer for Vulnerable People must be immediately notified.
+38. Where abuse has been identified, it may be necessary to take immediate action to prevent or stop it.
+This might include ensuring that the alleged abuser no longer has access to the Vulnerable Person concerned.
+Where it appears that an offence has been committed against a Vulnerable Person, who is unable to make informed decisions and that person remains in danger of physical harm, the Parish Safeguarding Officer must be immediately notified.

 Allegations of Previous Abuse

-Allegations of abuse may be made some time after the event by a person who was abused as a child; the Officer for Vulnerable People must be immediately notified.
+39. Allegations of abuse may be made some time after the event by a person who was abused as a child; the Parish Safeguarding Officer must be immediately notified.

 -